Taptap Send Referral Code 2026: €10 Bonus on Your First Transfer

 How does the Taptap Send referral code work?

-Download the app, create your account, enter the referral code (MARCEL4113) in the dedicated field, then make your first international transfer.
-The bonus is credited after the first qualifying transfer, usually as extra money added so the recipient receives more.
+Download the app, create your account, enter a referral code in the dedicated field, then make your first international transfer.
+The bonus — often €10, varying by country — is credited after the first qualifying transfer, usually as extra money added so the recipient receives more.
+Note that Taptap Send has no single public code: every code is a personal referral code.

 Which countries can I send money to with Taptap Send?